AnymouseProphet/anymouse/README.md

 the document being compiled is canonical.
 When it is not canonical, the ISBN number is not added and only monochrome is used so that it is cheap to print.

-When the `canonical` option is passed to the `anymouse` package, the `canonicalversion` macro is set to `yes`.
+When the `canonical` option is passed to the `anymouse` package __and__ the `digsig.sty` package is available then the `canonicalversion` macro is set to `yes`.
 Otherwise it is defined as `no`.

 ### Options Summary

-When no options are selected, `anymouse.sty` defaults to using the so-called "Base35" fonts (URW clones unless you have the genuine Adobe versions *and* have set up LaTeX to use them) *unless* MathTime Pro 2 is not available, in which case it then uses the TeX Gyre fonts.
+When no options are selected, `anymouse.sty` defaults to using the updated TeX Gyre as the Main Document Fonts.
+These fonts are based on the "Base 35" fonts but are improved and updated.

 When no options are selected, `anymouse.sty` defaults to using the Space Mono font for monospace *unless* Space Mono is not available, in which case it will